Chaco War: Pitiantuta Lake incident

 On 15 June 1932, a Bolivian detachment captured and burned to the ground the Fortín Carlos Antonio López at Pitiantutá Lake.
 The captain in charge had disobeyed explicit orders by Bolivian President Daniel Salamanca to avoid provocations in the Chaco region.
 One month later, on 16 July, a Paraguayan detachment drove the Bolivian troops from the area.
 The lake had been discovered by Paraguayan explorers in March 1931, but the Bolivian High Command was unaware of that when one of its aircraft spotted the lake in April 1932.

 After the initial incident, Salamanca changed his status quo policy over the disputed area and ordered the outposts of Corrales, Toledo, and Fortín Boquerón to be captured.
 All three were soon taken, and in response, Paraguay called for a Bolivian withdrawal.
-Salamanca instead demanded that they were included in a "zone of dispute."
+Salamanca instead demanded that they were included in a "zone of dispute".
 On a memorandum directed to Salamanca on 30 August, Bolivian General Filiberto Osorio expressed his concerns over the lack of a plan of operations and attached one that focused on an offensive from the north.
 Quintanilla also asked for permission to capture two additional Paraguayan garrisons: Nanawa and Rojas Silva.
-In August, Bolivia slowly reinforced its 4,000-men First Bolivian Army, which was already in the conflict's zone, with 6,000 men.
+In August, Bolivia slowly reinforced its 4,000-man First Bolivian Army, which was already in the conflict zone, with 6,000 men.

 The breaking of the fragile status quo in the disputed areas of the Chaco by Bolivia convinced Paraguay that a diplomatic solution on agreeable terms was impossible.
 Paraguay gave its general staff orders to recapture the three forts.
 In August, Paraguay mobilized over 10,000 troops and sent them into the Chaco region.
 Paraguayan Lieutenant Colonel José Félix Estigarribia prepared for a large offensive before the Bolivians had mobilized their whole army.

 First Paraguayan offensive

 Fortín Boquerón was the first target of the Paraguayan offensive.
-The Boquerón complex was guarded by 619 Bolivian troops and resisted a 22-day siege by a 5,000-man Paraguayan force.
+The Boquerón compound was guarded by 619 Bolivian troops and resisted a 22-day siege by a 5,000-man Paraguayan force.
 An additional 2,500 Bolivians attempted to relieve the siege from the southwest but were beaten back by 2,200 Paraguayans, who defended the accesses to the siege area.
 A few Bolivian units managed to enter Fortín Boquerón with supplies, and the Bolivian Air Force dropped food and ammunition to the besieged soldiers.
 Having begun on 9 September, the siege ended when Fortín Boquerón finally fell on 29 September 1932.

 After the fall of Fortín Boquerón, the Paraguayans continued their offensive and executed a pincer movement, which forced some of the Bolivians to surrender.
 The Paraguayans had expected to lay a new siege on Fortín Arce, the most advanced Bolivian outpost in the Chaco, but when they got there, they found it in ruins.
 The 4,000 Bolivians who were defending Arce had retreated to the southeast to Fortín Alihuatá and Saveedra.